Sourbhrajput/Talkhouse/README.md

 1. Download project in zip format.
 2. Extract project
 3. Download node js then install it
-4. Open project folder in any code editior (vs-code)
+4. Open project folder in any code editior (vs-code) and change .env  currenturl to http://localhost:5000
 5. In terminal, type npm install then press enter for install required modules 6  In terminal, type npm run start then press enter for run talkhouse
 6. Open http://localhost:5000 in Browser